 Universal Radiofrequency (RF) generators for pain management, neurosurgery, and podiatry.
 Thermal and Pulsed RF.
 Monopolar and Bipolar RF.
 Single- and four-electrode models.
 Integrated nerve stimulator.

 The Cosman G4 radiofrequency generator independently and automatically controls up to four electrodes at once, in monopolar or bipolar mode, with thermal RF or pulsed RF (PRF) output.
-Multiple independent supplies and patent-pending multi-ouptut technology.
-With a 12-inch touch screen, wireless remote, patient and doctor presets, electronic record keeping, automatic stagger start, automatic stimulation, your choice of a graphing or "one touch" interface, and large color-coded displays, the G4 is simply the most advanced RF generator ever built.
+Multiple independent supplies and patented multi-ouptut technology.
+With a 12-inch touch screen, wireless remote, patient and doctor presets, electronic record keeping, automatic stagger start, automatic stimulation, your choice of a graphing or “one touch” interface, and large color-coded displays, the G4 is simply the most advanced RF generator ever built.

 The RFG-1A is a universal RF generator that delivers both thermal and pulsed RF output.
 The RFG-1A has simplified controls and presets for both neurosurgical and pain management RF procedures, including pallidotomy, thalamotomy, cingulotomy, cordotomy, DREZ, trigeminal, intradiscal, medial branch, dorsal root ganglion (DRG), and peripheral nerve RF treatments.
 Its integrated stimulator operates at 2-200 Hz, with 0.1-3 msec pulse width, for both peripheral and intracranial targets.